AnDrEwHaLiEm/callvita-apis/src/tests/ReadME.md

-    There is Two DataBase one for test and other is for app To use Test dataBase make ENV in .env test
-    To run ts file use npm run dev
+    There is Two DataBase one for testing and other for app To use Test dataBase make  in .env ENV=dataBaseTest To run ts file use npm run dev
     To run app after building use npm run start
     To run test *dataBase will use test database auto* npm run test

     *there is two library i used to use them in my project ESlint and prettier*

     To run ESlint use npm run lint
     To run prettier use npm run prettier

+    *removeHashingFile I used binary search twice although I got the same result I made that because maybe anyone adds anything wrong to the file manually and this will make result different but if I can be sure the database is correct data i will not use it twice*

     EndPoint APIS =>{
         create Task =>{